KxSystems/docs-v1/docs/ref/qsql.md

 Syntax: `(aggr;data) fby group`

+Where

+-   `aggr` is an aggregate function
+-   `data` is a vector
+-   `group` is either a vector conforming to `data` or a table

-Where `aggr` is an aggregate function and `data` and `group` are conforming vectors, collects the items of `data` into sublists according to the corresponding items of `group`, applies `aggr` to each sublist, and returns the results as a vector with the same count as `data`.
+collects the items of `data` into sublists according to the corresponding items of `group`, applies `aggr` to each sublist, and returns the results as a vector with the same count as `data`.

 !!! tip
     `fby` is designed to collapse cascaded `select … from select … by … from t` expressions into a single `select … by … from … where … fby …`.
 Think of `fby` when you find yourself trying to apply a filter to the aggregated column of a table produced by `select … by …`.